umittadelen/githubChat/SECURITY.md

 ### Known Security Considerations

-1. **HTML content is allowed with restrictions** - Auto-executing events are blocked, only user-triggered events (onclick) permitted
+1. **HTML content with safe interactions** - Mouse events for animations allowed, auto-executing events blocked
 2. **GitHub Issues are public** - All messages are visible to anyone
 3. **Admin commands are restricted** - Only authorized users can execute admin commands
-4. **Clickjacking protection** - Users should verify the authenticity of interactive elements before clicking
+4. **Interactive content verification** - Users should verify authenticity of interactive elements before engaging

 ## Updates